riak/riak.github.io/versioned_docs/version-2.2.0/setup/installing/mac-osx.md

 aliasing the executables in the `/bin` directory, or interacting with the Riak installation directory via environment variables.

-**Note**: Homebrew will install Erlang if you don't have it already.
+:::note Homebrew will install Erlang if you don't have it already.

 ## Installing From Source